chetas411/playListify-Frontend/README.md

 # playListify-Frontend
 This is the frontend part of the the project ***playListify*** which is web app using which ***spotify*** users can create playlists of the top tracks and top artitst they listen on spotify.<br>
 You just need to login through your spotify account and give permission to it.
+You can click the song to play a 30 second preview of it.
 Feel free to try it at:  https://playlistifyweb.netlify.app/

 ## Spotify Web Api
 To fetch a users data about the tracks and artist he/she listen most of the time, it uses [Spotify Web Api](https://developer.spotify.com/documentation/web-api/).
 It is also being used to create playlists and adding tracks.